kleinomicslab/mrbin/README.md

 ```
 atnv(NMRdataMatrix,noiseLevelVector)
 ```
 To use current mrbin data, use the following syntax.
 This requires data loaded using mrbin().
 This is usually not necessary as it is included in the mrbin work flow.
 ```
 atnv()
 ```

+## Known Issues

+### Pop-Up Windows
+mrbin is set up to ask for user input through pop-up windows.
+This requires graphics support, otherwise the use input will be asked through command line menus, which is less user friendly but still offers the full functionality.

+###Apple/Mac Computers And RStudio
+In some cases, running mrbin from within RStudio on Apple computers will not generate pop-up windows.
+To enable pop-up windows, you will need to install the newest version of xquartz from xquartz.com.

 ## Built With